Daby Touré, 2007

 "When you travel in Africa, you understand that people are really different, that there are so many different cultures and mindsets.
 And sometimes that can really complicate things because we don't speak the same language.
 What I am trying to do in this album is to say to people, look, we have to speak the same language, for our future and for the future of our children.
 We have to forget our differences so we can take steps towards becoming more powerful, more united as Africans for when we want to talk to the rest of the world."

 The lyrics of Stereo Spirit travel through these complex human stories and relationships, from 'Kebaluso' in which he speaks of a country's need for unity, to 'Banta' where he sings of the pain of separation from someone you love.

-With his rich voice soaring through the songs that are sometimes only accompanied by the punctuated tapping of his fingers on the fret board, it is easy to see that this latest work - created at the Real World Studios over a three-month period in 2006- is a one-man work of serious personal expression.
+With his rich voice soaring through the songs, sometimes accompanied only by the punctuated tapping of his fingers on the fret board, it is easy to see that this latest work -- created at Real World Studios over a three-month period in 2006 -- is a one-man work of serious personal expression.

 "It was really important for me to express exactly what I needed to express, to say to people exactly what I needed to say, and I never met anyone I could share that with."

 It was also important that the music be created slowly, at its own pace, like a good soup left to simmer in its own flavours.

 "It's hard to make an album these days in the way that I want to do it," he says.
 "Nowadays everything must be fast, because of money and deadlines and it just doesn't help the creative process.
 But I am lucky to have a company like Real World, which supported me in this work, and I did it.
 It wasn't easy, but I did it."

 After the final mixing in Paris with Bob Coke, who has also worked with Ben Harper, Daby took off for a month in Mauritania and Senegal where he visited his family and the various towns and villages of his childhood.